PresentationsAn Investigation of Terminology and Syntax in Japanese and US Patents and the Implications for the Patent Translator

 a counter at which customers can exchange said small playing objects for a predetermined number of prize objects.

-2. A gaming parlor according to claim 1, wherein said small playing objects are metallic spheres.
+2. The gaming parlor according to claim 1, wherein said small playing objects are metallic spheres.

-While the above "invention" (a pachinko parlor) is most like not patentable in the above form, it does present the basic features of a series of claims.
+While the above "invention" (a pachinko parlor) is most likely not patentable, it does present the basic features of a series of claims.